core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 Note that HTTP and CoAP proxies are not located at a particular resource, but at a host in general.
-Thus, a proxy URI `T` in these protocols can not carry a path or query component.
+Thus, a proxy URI `T` in these protocols can not carry a path, query component, or fragment identifier.
-This is true even for CoAP over WebSockets (which uses the concrete resource `/.well-known/coap`, but that can not expressed in "coap+ws" URI).
+This is true even for CoAP over WebSockets (which uses the concrete resource `/.well-known/coap`, but that is not expressed in "coap+ws" URI).
-Future protocols for which CoAP proxying is defined may have expressible path components.
+Future protocols for which CoAP proxying is defined may use more components.

 ## Example